 When an Order of Protection is issued, the person to whom it applies, the defendant, has an opportunity to contest it.
 At the contested hearing, which often occurs between five and ten days of the issuance of the Order, the Court will hear testimony from both the defendant and the person who obtained the Order.
 After the Court hears the testimony and reviews the evidence, it will decide whether to uphold, modify, or dismiss the Order.
 The dedicated Arizona Divorce Attorneys at AZ Family Law Team, PLLC can give you the support and advocacy that you need in a contested hearing situation.

 Experienced Arizona Divorce Attorneys Serving Clients throughout Tucson

-The caring and compassionate Arizona Divorce Attorneys at Barr Law Firm, PLLC understand that the need for an Order of Protection can arise at any time.
+The caring and compassionate Arizona Divorce Attorneys at AZ Family Law Team, PLLC understand that the need for an Order of Protection can arise at any time.
 Our attorneys are easy to reach by telephone twenty four hours a day, seven days a week, at (520) 277-2048.
-When you call the Tucson Divorce Attorneys at Barr Law Firm, PLLC, you can trust that your matter is being handled exclusively by an experienced Arizona Divorce Lawyer who has earned an “A” rating from the Better Business Bureau for providing excellent service to their clients.
+When you call the Tucson Divorce Attorneys at AZ Family Law Team, PLLC, you can trust that your matter is being handled exclusively by an experienced Arizona Divorce Lawyer who has earned an “A” rating from the Better Business Bureau for providing excellent service to their clients.

 Do you have questions related to orders of protection in Arizona?
-Find out more from the Tucson divorce lawyers at Barr Law Firm, PLLC.
+Find out more from the Tucson divorce lawyers at AZ Family Law Team, PLLC.